Worcester Public Library

 Worcester Public Library (formerly known as the "Worcester Free Public Library") is a public library in downtown Worcester, Massachusetts.
 It was founded in 1859 when local resident John Green donated his personal library to the city for public use.
 In 2004, the Worcester Library Foundation was established to raise funds and promote the library.
 In fiscal year 2009, the city of Worcester spent 1.14% ($4,817,006) of its budget on the library—some $26 per person.

-Subscription databases

-As of 2021, the Worcester Public Library provides access to the following databases for its patrons: